Case of US man held as spy in Russia stalls without answers

 The fusion cell was created by the Obama administration in 2015 after a series of horrific beheadings of Westerners by Islamic State militants.
 It was intended to streamline resources for hostage takings by terrorists or pirates, coordinating diplomatic, law enforcement or military rescue efforts and offering intelligence briefings for loved ones of detainees.

 But it doesn’t cover cases of Americans accused of violating another nation’s laws, where a foreign nation has acknowledged the detention.
-Those are handled diplomatically by the State Department, which through its consular affairs bureau visits detained citizen and ensures appropriate medical care but cannot give legal advice or free someone from custody.
+Those are handled diplomatically by the State Department, which through its consular affairs bureau visits detained citizens and ensures appropriate medical care but cannot give legal advice or free someone from custody.

 “It’s real important that we don’t lump cases like Paul and call them hostages,” said Robert Saale, the former director of the cell.
 “In Paul Whelan’s case, it’s not against the law for the Russian government to arrest him and charge him with something.”

 David Whelan said he’s grateful for assistance that the family has received.
 He just thinks the government could do more.
-He said he’s not asking for his brother to be classified as a hostage but rather to be acknowledged as unlawfully detained.
-The family’s Washington lawyer, Ryan Fayhee, said that could happen if the FBI investigates and establishes the allegations are baseless.
+He said he’s not necessarily asking for his brother to be classified as a hostage but rather to be acknowledged as unlawfully detained.
+The family’s Washington lawyer, Ryan Fayhee, said that could happen if the FBI investigates and establishes once and for all that the allegations are baseless.

 “There is investigative work to be done here that has not been done,” said Fayhee, a former Justice Department national security prosecutor.
 “To not have those skills and those capabilities leveraged to recover an American citizen is really problematic.”

-He likened the case to a traditional kidnapping in light of the speculation following Whelan’s arrest that was being used as a pawn in a potential prisoner swap, which Russian officials have denied.
+He likened the case to a traditional kidnapping in light of the speculation following Whelan’s arrest that he was being used as a pawn in a potential prisoner swap, which Russian officials have denied.

 Much about Whelan’s case has been shrouded in mystery since his arrest, which occurred during a two-week visit to Moscow for the wedding of a fellow ex-Marine.
-The scarcity of information, coupled with curious biographical details — including an online web of Russian contacts — and his citizenship in multiple countries have fueled public intrigue.
+The scarcity of information coupled with curious biographical details — including an online web of Russian contacts — and his citizenship in multiple countries have fueled public intrigue.

-A Russian news site said Whelan was arrested with a flash drive containing government secrets.
+A Russian news site said Whelan — who was born in Canada to British parents — was arrested with a flash drive containing government secrets.
 His Russian lawyer acknowledges he had the storage device but that the American did not know what was on it.

-His brother insists he’s not a spy, and it’s not clear his past would have made him an attractive candidate for U.S. intelligence anyway, with his career in the Marine Corps cut short by a court martial in 2008 for attempted larceny and dereliction of duty.
+His brother insists he’s not a spy, and it’s not clear his past would have made him an attractive candidate for U.S. intelligence, with his career in the Marine Corps cut short by a court martial in 2008 for attempted larceny and dereliction of duty.

 Whelan spent more than a decade cultivating friends and contacts in Russia, building connections on a social media site similar to Facebook with many men with at least some connection to the military.
 Several have told The Associated Press that he never seemed sinister, merely someone with an interest in Russia and a desire to be pen pals.